 It is locking one foot of the opponent between two legs.

-opponent’s legs.
-There are many versions of it:
+them between the opponent’s legs.
+There are many versions

-hand is locked in front of the crotch or with the other hand between the
+is locked in front of the crotch or with the other hand

-his back that is on the ground by grabbing him between the
+back that is on the ground by grabbing him between the

 c) Orient hold: It is to turn the opponent by